Henry Heth: American Civil War

-Postbellum years
+Later years

 After the war, Heth worked in the insurance business and later served the government as a surveyor and in the Office of Indian Affairs.
 He died in Washington, D.C., and is buried in Hollywood Cemetery in Richmond, Virginia.
 Heth served as the first Commander of the Centennial Legion of Historic Military Commands when it was founded in 1876.

-In popular media
+In popular culture

 Heth was portrayed by Warren Burton in the 1993 film Gettysburg, based on Michael Shaara's novel, The Killer Angels.